gruntjs/grunt-contrib-compress/README.md

 ## Release History

+ * 2013-03-13   v0.4.3   Fix for gzip; continue iteration on returning early.
  * 2013-03-12   v0.4.2   Refactor task like other contrib tasks.
 Fix gzip of multiple files.
 Remove unused dependencies.
  * 2013-02-21   v0.4.1   Pretty print compressed sizes.
 Logging each addition to a compressed file now only happens in verbose mode.
  * 2013-02-14   v0.4.0   First official release for Grunt 0.4.0.